The Times’ word length averages 4.9 characters

 Benchmark your writing against the Times.

-We analyzed 99 stories in the Dec.
-15, 2014, edition of The New York Times.
-(We skipped the sports pages.)
+We analyzed all stories in one edition of The New York Times.
+(We skipped the sports pages, thinking they would skew our results.)
 On that day, Times words:

 - Ranged from an average of 4 characters per word (“Seeing the World Through Its Barbecue Joints“) to an average of 5.6 characters (“Wright Architecture School Sets Fund-raising Goal for Independence“).